dan1elherbst/Higher-Order-WNNs/README.md

-# Invariant Graphon Networks: Approximation and Cut Distance
+# Higher-Order Graphon Networks: Approximation and Cut Distance

-This repository contains the code used for the paper currently under review at ICLR 2025.
+This repository contains the code used for ICLR 2025 paper.